datagrok-ai/public/help/learn/learn.md

 [Chemprop](https://github.com/chemprop/chemprop) model engine is used for applying models to chemical compounds to predict molecule properties.

-Under the hood, chemprop uses message passing neural networks.
+Under the hood, Chemprop uses message passing neural networks.
 The model engine has an extensive set of parameters: dimensions of network layers, activation functions, learning rate etc.

 #### EDA